 Taking the time to reflect, relax and release the day’s stress is optimal for calming ourselves down and preventing those stress hormones from flaring.
 Meditation or mindfulness which involves controlling one’s breathing and reflecting on life events has been found to have profound effects on one’s physical and mental health.
 A session as short as 15 minutes in the evening can help reduce levels of stress.

 To find out more about mental health and mindfulness, follow us on Instagram or Facebook.
-If you’re struggling with mental health concerns, don’t hesitate to book a session with any of our therapists today!
+If you’re struggling with mental health concerns, don’t hesitate to book a session with any of our counsellors or psychologists today!